sergiorf/brANPR/README.md

 ## Synopsis

 Essentially started as a fork of the ANPR engine available in https://github.com/MasteringOpenCV/code <br />
-I built a Qt GUI around it and modified a bit the preprocessing module to cope with Brazilian plates, plus some other small modifications.
+I built a Qt GUI around it and modified a bit the preprocessing module to cope with Brazilian plates, plus some other small modifications. <br />
 It comes with some sample images of front-plate Brazilian trucks.

 ## Installation

 It uses CMAKE.
-You need to edit the CMakeLists.txt and change the paths to your own installation of OpenCV 2.4 and Qt5. <br />
+You need to edit the CMakeLists.txt and change the paths to your own installation of OpenCV 2.4 and Qt 5. <br />
-I have developed the program only with VS2013.
+I have developed and tested the program only with VS2013.

 ## Planned Modifications

-The OCR module uses OpenCV's implementation of a multi-layer perceptron. <br />
+The OCR module uses OpenCV's implementation of a multi-layer perceptron.
 I would like to compare its performance against the Tesseract OCR engine.

 ## License